ProductBuilders/productbuilders/docs/part1/identifying-problems.md

 <div class="key-questions">

-Great businesses often start by identifying something broken or inefficient.
-Observe, analyze, and question.
-Instead of "What AI product should I build?" ask:

 ✔ What problem frustrates people (including yourself)?
 This is key for startup ideas.

 ✔ Where are the daily struggles in life or work that an AI tool could solve?

 ✔ What inefficiencies can be addressed with AI-powered solutions?

 ✔ How are people currently solving this problem?
 Is their method painful, costly, or time-consuming?

 </div>